-It is made with quality materials and has dimensions 10-5/8 in. height by 4.5 in. weight by 3.5” depth.
-With this size, it should fit 29, 30 or 40 gallon aquariums.
-But just to be sure, measure your intended filter area to determine if the skimmer will fit into the filter box.
+It is made with quality materials and has dimensions 10-5/8 in., height of 4.5 in. weight of 3.5” depth.
+With this size, it should fit 29, 30, or 40 gallon aquariums.
+But to be sure, measure your intended filter area to determine if the skimmer will fit into the filter box.
 The Aquatic Life Mini-Skimmer’s compact size also makes it ideal for mini-reef aquariums.

 There is increased air-to-water contact and facilitation to produce a lot of microbubbles, which can benefit the aquatic environment in our aquarium.
-The filter system includes skimmers for effective removal of organic wastes in any aquarium up to 30-gallon capacity.
-The filter-skimmer tandem works effectively in collecting a large amount of scum, dirt, and toxins.
+The filter system includes skimmers for the effective removal of organic wastes in any aquarium up to 30-gallon capacity.
+The filter-skimmer tandem effectively collects a large amount of scum, dirt, and toxins.